paulmfoster/nremadd/README.md

 ## Configuration

-NRemind needs a config file, named `nremind.cfg`.
-It should be placed in the `~/.config/nremind` directory.
+NRemAdd needs a config file, named `nremadd.cfg`.
+It should be placed in the `~/.config/nremadd` directory.
 The program makes provision for personal and general reminder files.
 There should be a key in the file for each of these.
 If there is no actual personal reminders file, simply set the personal key to the same file as the general key.